lexicHQ/docs/workflows.md

 ![](./test-zap.png)

 Turn on the zap.

-At this point you have successfully configured your zap using smartloop conversation builder.
+At this point you have successfully configured your zap using smartloop conversation platform.

 ---

 Please reach out to [support@smartloop.ai](mailto:support@smartloop.ai), if you have questions or can't get through the steps and we will be happy to help you.